iptracej/mykali/README.md

 cd mykali
 ansible-playbook main.yml --ask-become-pass # supply your sudo password
 ```

+## Todo

+- Burpsuite and Browser extensions
+- Fish shell and their plugins integration

 ## Note and special thanks

 I have used ippsec 'parrot build' repo and reuse some of the scripts. [https://github.com/IppSec/parrot-build](https://github.com/IppSec/parrot-build).